Florida HOA Document Requirements: What Title Companies Need to Know

 Fee Caps

-Florida's estoppel fee caps are explicit:
+Florida's estoppel fee caps are spelled out in the statute:

 | Service | Maximum Fee |